 Because of this distraction, nobody is reading.
 Everybody is watching.

-Video content, then, will play a big part in SEO in 2018, especially for B2B technology companies.
+Video content, then, will play a big part in SEO in the modern age, especially for B2B technology companies.
 Tutorials, product releases and keynote speeches are all vital pieces of content that you must display on your website to drive traffic.
 Without it, your blog will be just another flat, boring and impersonal place without a soul.
 Nobody will remember that.

 Chapter 2: Keyword research

-Despite the above, keywords still play a vital role in search in 2018, and your business must be aiming to rank for specific long- and short-tail keywords.
+Despite the above, keywords still play a vital role in search in the modern age, and your business must be aiming to rank for specific long- and short-tail keywords.
 It’s an arduous process, but it’s one that will pay dividends in the long run if done correctly.

 As we said when talking about topic clusters, you need to be trying to own a ‘sphere of influence’ on the internet.
 It’s no longer about trying to rank for the biggest and best keyword you can find.
 It’s about finding your niche, researching that niche and then building content around that niche.